 Upcoming changes to Klein Bonaire.

 The advisory group has made the decision to adjust the opening hours of Klein Bonaire.
 Beginning Monday, May 22nd, Klein Bonaire will only be open from 7 Am – 2 PM Monday through Saturday.
 On Sundays, it will remain open from 7 AM – 7PM, but as an add-on, it will now be allowed to dive and snorkel from 7 AM – 2 PM.
 After 2 PM on Sundays, people can visit and swim only (diving and snorkeling not allowed after 2 PM).
 Additionally, all moorings around Klein Bonaire will only be available during those hours.
-The changes apply to everyone and are in effect until June 19th.
-Closer to June 19th, STINAPA will reevaluate the situation.
+The changes apply to everyone and are in effect until September 30, 2023.
+At that point, STINAPA will reevaluate the situation.

 While SCTLD is affecting certain areas of our reef, Bonaire still has many beautiful, healthy areas and coral.
+The northernmost dive sites remain closed until further notice but many other sites are open.
 Just remember to follow the decontamination rules and regulations.

 STINAPA will continue to monitor the reefs and evaluate the adapted hours in one month.
 These measures are implemented to reduce pressure on the reef and enhance its resilience.
 By limiting access during specific hours, we can better manage the impact on the fragile ecosystem.

 Your help is vital to slow the spread of SCTLD.
 We urge all Marine Park users to follow the guidelines and exercise caution to protect our marine ecosystem.